SoftInstigate/restheart-website/_includes/restheart-webchat.md

 This is a very simple Angular 12 Web Application hosted at StackBlitz.

 {: .bs-callout.bs-callout-info}
-Check also `restheart-webchat` official [repository](https://github.com/SoftInstigate/restheart-webchat)!
+Source code is available at `restheart-webchat`  official Github [repository](https://github.com/SoftInstigate/restheart-webchat)!

-It uses Restheart [Websockets and ChangeStreams](https://restheart.org/docs/change-streams/) under the hoods which provide an instant, zero lines of code API for a realtime chat application.
+This example application uses Restheart [Websockets and ChangeStreams](https://restheart.org/docs/change-streams/) under the hood which provide an instant, zero lines of code API for a realtime chat application.

 ### Define your stream

 The only setup required is to create a stream definition on `messages`.

-The stream `all` will notify our app for every document `insert` operation on the collection:
+The stream `all` that will notify our app for every document `insert` operation on the collection has been defined as follows:

 {% highlight bash %}